daithiocrualaoich/euler/README.md

 Project Euler Problems
 ======================
-Implementation of [ProjectEuler] problems.
+Implementations of the [Project Euler] problems in Literate Coffeescript, Rust, and Scala.

 Literate Coffeescript
 ---------------------
-Create the Docker as described below, or otherwise get a [NodeJS] installation on your system.
-Install Coffeescript using `npm`:
+Create the Docker as described below, or otherwise get a [NodeJS] installation with [Coffee] on your system.

-    npm install -g coffee-script

 To run a problem use: